 Considering the fact that 40 to 50 percent of Americans who live to age 65 will get skin cancer at least once, it's always a good time for a (proverbial) skin check.
-Dermatologists sound off on the most common SPF missteps.
+Although SPF seems like a relatively straightforward process, applying it incorrectly can leave you more exposed than you realize.
+Here, dermatologists sound off on the most common sunscreen missteps.

 Every sunscreen must be reapplied.
 Period.
 No matter what the SPF—15 or 50—all formulas (water-resistant ones, too) degrade significantly after two hours in the sun, and sooner than that if you’ve been in water or sweated heavily.
 But reapplication isn’t important only when you’re lounging at the beach.
-“If you spend your day next to a window or driving around in a car, you are getting UV (ultraviolet) exposure through the glass,” says Jeanine Downie, a dermatologist in Montclair, New Jersey.
-She recommends using stick or powder sunscreens, such as Colorscience Sunforgettable Brush On Sunscreen SPF 50 ($64, sephora.com), for everyday reapplication because they’re easy to swipe over exposed areas and won’t muss your makeup.
-Another good one: Neutrogena Ultra Sheer Face + Body Stick Sunscreen Broad Spectrum SPF 70 ($10, drugstore.com).
+“If you spend your day next to a window or driving around in a car, you are getting UV (ultraviolet) exposure through the glass,” says Jeanine Downie, MD, a board-certified dermatologist in Montclair, N.J.
+She recommends using stick or powder sunscreens, such as Colorscience Sunforgettable Brush On Sunscreen SPF 50 ($65; dermstore.com), for everyday reapplication because they’re easy to swipe over exposed areas and won’t muss your makeup.
+Another good one: Neutrogena Ultra Sheer Face + Body Stick Sunscreen Broad Spectrum SPF 70 ($11; target.com).

 The shot-glass analogy refers only to lotion.
 Sunscreen sticks, sprays, and wipes may make it more convenient to apply protection on the go, but they also increase your risk of under-application, because they go on so thinly.
 “Your goal is to have an obvious sheen everywhere you’ve put on sunscreen,” says Andrew Alexis, the chairman of the department of dermatology at Mount Sinai St. Luke’s and Mount Sinai West, in New York City.
 That means two—yes, two—generous coats of spray, neck to toe, in a shielded area.
 With wipes, apply two of them, rubbing the first over the body head to toe, then the second toe to head.
 Swipe sticks over areas three times.